 Bowen

-C. TWO EXAMPLES OF HINMAN’S INTELLECTUAL BLINDNESS
+C. TWO EXAMPLES OF HINMAN’S INTELLECTUAL BLINDNESS[ok now we are getting some place right?]

 I think it is obvious to most readers of my posts and Hinman’s posts about ABEAN, that this argument is unclear and that many words and phrases in this argument are unclear.
 But Hinman has some sort of intellectual blindness that prevents him from seeing what is obvious to most of the rest of us, and this blindness comes across loud and clear with his initial comments about two of his unclear terms: